dreamofwhy/FirstGitPractice/README.md

 1. `git clone git@github.com:USERNAME/FirstGitPractice.git`

 2. `cd FirstGitPractice`
-  2. `dir` - see the files in this directory
+  2. `ls -al` - see the files in this directory
   2. `cat dataFile.md` -  list the contents of the file dataFile.md